 Regardless of how you choose to spend your time in Tenby, if you’re like us then after a day of adventuring you’ll want some fantastic food and a refreshing pint.

-Luckily, we know this delightful town well.
-So we’ve put together a list of what we believe are the best pubs in Tenby.
-(Related: Exceptional Restaurants in Tenby That Local’s Love).
+Luckily, we’ve put together a list of what we believe are the best pubs in Tenby just for you!

 As you’ll see, there’s plenty of seats in the sun, cosy fireplaces to huddle around on cold days, and a fair number of dog friendly pubs in Tenby too.

 So sit back and relax as we guide you through the best pubs in Tenby!